 The Akhal-Teke horse came from Turkmenistan, Central Asia.
 Akhal-Tekes stands out with their great speed and endurance.
 They feature a coat of metallic sheen.
 Such animals are sometimes called Golden Horses because of their coat color.
 Apart from its country of origin, the breed is also spread among North America and Europe.

 The Akhal-Teke is one of the oldest horse breeds.
-It was bred by a tribe of Turkmens in the Kopet Dag mountains.
+Those horses bred in the Kopet Dag mountains by a tribe of Turkmens.
 Akhal-Teke Horses were used for raiding and battles.
 It was a war horse in the fight against the Russian Empire.

 The Akhal-Teke Horse height is 14.2 to 16 hands tall.
 The weight is 900 to 1,000 pounds on average.

 The head is refined with a straight profile.
 The ears are long with almond-shaped eyes.
 The neck is upright with sloping shoulders.
 The skin is thin.
 The mane and tail are sparse.
 The back is long and muscled.
 The croup is long and flat.